inngest/inngest/ui/README.md

 Edit or add your queries within `coreapi.ts` and the GraphQL Codegen should automatically create a hook to use in `store/generated.ts`.

-To force running the codegen run `yarn dev:codegen`.
+To force running the codegen run `pnpm dev:codegen`.